jambrew/finalCapstone/README.md

-#- WAREHOUSE MANAGER PRO -
+# WAREHOUSE MANAGER PRO
-###Warehouse Stock Manager app in Python, the 'Capstone 4' project in the HyperionDev DfE Software Engineering Bootcamp
+### Warehouse Stock Manager app in Python, the 'Capstone 4' project in the HyperionDev DfE Software Engineering Bootcamp

 This program can be used for inventory control, designed for a shoe manufacturer with warehouses in multiple countries.
 You can view stock (with line values), search stock, re-stock the line with the lowest stock on hand, and discount